jayfresh/sos-rn-prototype/DESIGN_NOTES.md

   * note that a server-side call is required to setup a Checkout session for a Connected Account - https://stripe.com/docs/payments/checkout/connect
   * as noted here, the client-side only integration (as shown in the above article) is not compatiable with Connect - https://stripe.com/docs/payments/checkout/client
 * we could create a booking object in firestore when the customer clicks to book a class
-  * then a firebase function could respond to this and make the appropriate checkout session call (getting the connected account ID from the teacher's user record)
+  * then a firebase function could respond to this and make the appropriate checkout session call (getting the connected account ID from the BOSS's user record)
   * that session ID would be saved back on the booking, which the client would then see
   * the client could then redirect to the Checkout page
   * when the checkout is completed, a Stripe webhook can hit a firebase function, that can update the booking and (potentially) the client can pick up on this